Ft. Lauderdale Drug Lawyer

 Alternative Sentencing for Drug Crimes in Fort Lauderdale, FL

 Florida can be tough on drug offenders.
 However, for certain individuals charged with low-priority, non-violent drug crimes, Florida has enacted laws and procedures that offer opportunity and rehabilitation rather than stiff punishment alone.

 Recognition of the failed “War on Drugs” and alarming incarceration rates across the U.S. have resulted in sweeping changes to how the judicial system processes and penalizes drug offenders.
-In Florida, the concept of alternative sentencing enables individuals accused to drug crimes to seek help, avoid incarceration, and, in some cases, be free of criminal records that can create unfair limitations.
+In Florida, alternative sentencing enables individuals accused of drug crimes to seek help, avoid incarceration, and, in some cases, be free of criminal records that can create unfair limitations.